picoCTF/ansible-roles/roles/os/README.md

 ## Description

-Various OS-level tweaks suitable for hosts used as long-running picoCTF platform components like challenge servers or webshell toolbox servers.
+Various OS-level settings suitable for hosts used as picoCTF platform components like challenge servers or webshell toolbox servers.

 Like all other roles in this collection, this currently targets contemporary Ubuntu releases only.